dariomtz/APIDOCS/README.md

 6.Run your project by typing

-  *firebase serve
+  >firebase serve

 **For collaborators of this project:**
+Using the previos list of steps:

-Make step 1 and 3 and skip step 2.
+1.Make step 1 and 3 and skip step 2.

-For step 4, the project "api-docs-iteso" has to appear in your projects.
+2.For step 4, the project "api-docs-iteso" has to appear in your projects.

-Then skip step 5 and do step 6.
+3.Then skip step 5 and do step 6.